Ultimate Europe (21 Day)

 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family run hotels where we establish personal relationships with the owners.

 On this trip we stay at centrally located 3 star hotels and high standard hostels in ensuite private rooms.
-For example in in Barcelona we stay in the heart of the Gothic Quarter in the most centrally located area of the city near La Rambla.
-In Rome we stay at an elegant hotel near the central Piazza Santa Maria Maggiore, close to the city center and the main train station and in Florence we stay a short distance from the Duomo.
+For example, in Rome we stay at an elegant hotel near the central Piazza Santa Maria Maggiore, close to the city center and the main train station.
+Our hotel in Munich is a favorite, right in the city center with modern rooms and fast wifi–perfect for Facetiming home and telling your parents all about your adventures!

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a trip.